-Three-Day I-CorpsTM Workshop
+Three-Day I-CorpsTM Kick-Off Workshop

-The course starts with your entire NSF I-Corps[TM] L team in Washington, DC on the evening of July 7th and ends on July 10th 2015.
+The course starts with your entire NSF I-Corps[TM] L team in Washington, DC on the evening of July 12th and ends on July 15th 2016.
 During this time your team will present what you are learning to the entire class.
-During each team's update the teaching team will offer observations and critique.
+During each team's update the teaching team will offer observations and ask guiding questions.
 In addition, we'll learn and practice the art of customer discovery and "Get out of the Building".

-Post Workshop, Out of the Building Effort
+Post Kick-Off Workshop, Out of the Building Effort